Chengqianc/cse15l-lab-reports/week5-lab-report.md

 ./technical/plos/pmed.0020191.txt
 ./technical/plos/pmed.0020226.txt
 ```
+This command recursively searches for all files inside the curretn working directory that have less than 1024 characters and prints them all out one by one.

 ```
 chengqian@Chengs-MacBook-Air skill-demo1 % find ./technical  -type f -size -1024c
 ./technical/plos/pmed.0020191.txt
 ./technical/plos/pmed.0020226.txt
 ```
+This command recursively searches for all files inside the ./technical directory that have less than 1024 characters and prints them all out one by one.

 ```
 chengqian@Chengs-MacBook-Air skill-demo1 % find ./technical  -type f -size -2048c